chukie/Firesmartprototype/README.md

 The prototype of the microcontroller code can be found at : https://github.com/chukie/firesmartarduinocode

 The prototype of the App (android platform ) can be found at : https://github.com/chukie/firesmartandroidapp

+## Brief architecture explanation :
+Microcontroller (Think speak) runs a loop that senses fire when sensed it triggers the central server and an alarm object is created in a json File storage base (stored on aws buckets) .
+The android app repeatedly looks for a change in database to see if any alarm object has been created when created , the app notifies user and if after a certain time there is no change in alarm status the microcontroller calls the central server again to call 911 .

+## This is an incomplete but functioning prototype of the system
+ Features implemented
+* call 911
+* Text notification
+* microcontroller sense fire
+* Interaction between server , app and Microcontroller
+* Alarm status displaying on app

+ Features to add
+* Boot android app service when phone is turned on
+* Detect varying level and angles of smoke (might require advanced designed sensors).
+* Use App notification instead of text notification